anjanaed/EmpSync/MEAL_DATA_PRELOADING_SOLUTION.md

 - The `MealDataContext` is now the single source of truth for meal data
 - Always use context hooks (`useMealData`) instead of direct API calls in meal-related components
 - Data automatically clears when users logout or switch organizations
+- **OrderTab components**: Data preloaded during authentication in Page2
+- **UserPortal components**: Data preloaded when component mounts with authenticated user

 ### For Users
-- **Faster Experience**: Meal ordering page loads instantly after authentication
+- **OrderTab Experience**: Meal ordering page loads instantly after authentication
+- **UserPortal Experience**: Meal browsing loads quickly when accessing the page
 - **Consistent Performance**: No delays regardless of network conditions during ordering
 - **Reliable Navigation**: Smooth transitions between authentication and ordering